 Is Soreen Good for Weight Loss?

-It’s definitely a healthier snack than a chocolate bar – and they say they contain, on average 32 percent less sugar than the average snack bar and 50 percent fewer than the average cake bar so things are looking good.
+It’s definitely a healthier snack than a chocolate bar.
+It will keep you far fuller for longer.
+It also compares well to other snacks with Soreen saying the loaf contains, on average, 32 percent less sugar than the average snack bar and 50 percent fewer than the average cake bar so things are looking good.

 As we said above, a standard slice of Soreen contains just 91 calories – so, it’s easy to build into a calorie-controlled diet.